thosgood/thosgood.github.io/content/blog/2022-04-25-some-research-questions-from-my-notesbooks.md

 3. being *Fréchet quasi-coherent*, or, equivalently, admitting a global "topologically free" resolution
 4. something analogous to arising from the right Kan extension of something like the pseudofunctor $\mathsf{CRing}\to\mathsf{Cat}$ defined by $R\mapsto\mathsf{Mod}_R$ (very vague, I know).

-I know that there are [examples of 1. that do not satisfy 2.](https://math.stackexchange.com/questions/2840594/gaga-and-quasicoherent-sheaf/2841087#2841087), but I don't know how the other notions interact at all actually.
+I know that there are [examples of 1. that do not satisfy 2.](https://math.stackexchange.com/questions/2840594/gaga-and-quasicoherent-sheaf/2841087#2841087), but I actually don't know how the other notions interact at all.